acemodou/webserver_cgi/README.md

 ## How to start the server
-enter the following commands
+enter the following command
-$ gcc -pthread main.c
+$make
-$ ./a.out
+$ Then ./a.out

+## How to terminate server
+CTRL+C from the terminal

 open a web browser and navigate to localhost:3000

+## Known bugs
+when I'm redirected to the CGI part.
+The html is unable to load the css part.
+Not sure why